emqx/emqx-docs/en_US/gateway/mqttsn.md

 For a detailed explanation of each field on the page, you can refer to [HTTP Server Authentication](../access-control/authn/http.md).

-Note: The above configuration can also be performed via HTTP API.
+The above configuration can also be performed via HTTP API.

-**Example Code:**
+**Example Code**

 ```bash
 curl -X 'POST' 'http://127.0.0.1:18083/api/v5/gateway/mqttsn/authentication' \